paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Args:
-            sec_conf (dict): configuration of security.
-Must be the same with that of get_aggregation_root_inst. root_id (str, optional): id of root node.
-Assister_trainer id by default.
-Defaults to ''. leaf_ids (list[str], optional): id list of leaf node.
-The union of label_trainer and trainer by default.
-Defaults to [].
+            sec_conf (dict): security configuration.
+The same with the security configuration of get_aggregation_root_inst. root_id (str, optional): id of root node. it will be set to assister_trainer by default.
+Default: ''. leaf_ids (list[str], optional): id list of leaf nodes.
+By default it will be set to the union of label_trainer and trainer.
+Default: [].

         Returns:
-            Union[AggregationPlainLeaf, AggregationOTPLeaf]: instance of AggregationPlainLeaf or AggregationOTPLeaf configured with sec_conf.
+            Union[AggregationPlainLeaf, AggregationOTPLeaf]: instance of AggregationPlainLeaf or AggregationOTPLeaf.
         """

-Leaf node has the following methods:
+Methods bound to leaf node:

-- Upload data and weight to root node
+- Upload data and data's weight to root node

 .. code-block:: python